yubinkarki/yubinkarki/README.md

 **Hello World** 🌏

 ```
-I am Yubin, a permanent resident of Bhaktapur, Nepal.
+I am Yubin, a newbie in the world of software development.
-You can find me on the social media platforms linked below.
+Permanent resident of Bhaktapur, Nepal.
-Browse my Replit for some minor console programs.
+Find me on the social media platforms linked below.
 ```

 *Socials:*